-Given the tentative position of the spaxels in the south-western region of the system in the AGN dominated region of the \citet{mazzolari+24} diagnostic diagram, we test the possibility that shocks may have an important contribution to the photoionisation.
-We use a similar method to \citet{deugenio+2024_wide} who report shock-driven photoionisation in the case of a SFG at $z\sim4.6$.
+Given the tentative position of the spaxels in the south-western region of the system in the AGN dominated region of the \citet{mazzolari+24} diagnostic diagram, as well as the subtle discrepancy between the gas-phase metallicities calculated using the direct-$T_e$ and the strong-line methods, we test the possibility that shocks may have a significant contribution to the photoionisation.
+We use an approach similar to that of \citet{deugenio+2024_wide}, who report shock-driven photoionisation in a SFG at $z\sim4.6$.
 We use the shock models from the 3MdB database\footnote{\url{https://sites.google.com/site/mexicanmillionmodels/}}.
 The grids are computed using the \textsc{mappings v} code \citep{mappings5}.
-We tested both shock only and shock with precursor models \citep{allen+2008,alarie+2019} spanning a large parameter space (the {\it BnZv space}): magnetic field $10^{-4} \ \mu {\rm G} < B < 10 \ \mu {\rm G}$, shock velocity $100 {\rm \ km \ s^{-1}} <v < 1000 \ \rm km \ s^{-1}$, pre-shock (upstream) density $1 \ {\rm cm^{-3}} < n_{\rm sh} < 10000 \ \rm cm^{-3}$ and metallicities $10^{-4} <Z < 0.04$.
-The metallicities are converted to Oxygen abundances values assuming $Z_{\odot}=0.01524$ and $12+\log\left(\rm O/H\right)_{\odot} =8.8$ (assuming the same chemical abundances from \citealt{gutkin+2016} as used by the authors in the shock grid calculations and considering a dust depletion $\xi_{d}=0.1$, similar to Section \ref{sec:gas_strong_line}).
+We tested both shock only and shock with precursor models \citep{allen+2008,alarie+2019} spanning a large parameter space (the {\it BnZv space}): magnetic field $10^{-4} \ \mu {\rm G} < B < 10 \ \mu {\rm G}$, shock velocity $100 {\rm \ km \ s^{-1}} <v < 1000 \ \rm km \ s^{-1}$, pre-shock (upstream) density $1 \ {\rm cm^{-3}} < n_{\rm sh} < 10000 \ \rm cm^{-3}$ and metallicity $10^{-4} <Z < 0.04$.
+The metallicities are converted to oxygen abundance values assuming $Z_{\odot}=0.01524$ and $12+\log\left(\rm O/H\right)_{\odot} =8.8$ (using the same chemical abundances from \citealt{gutkin+2016} as used by \citealt{alarie+2019} in the shock grid calculations and adopting a dust depletion $\xi_{d}=0.1$, similar to Section \ref{sec:gas_strong_line}).
 As before, we choose the $\rm C/O = 0.72 \left(\rm C/O\right)_{\odot}$ photoionisation parameters from \citet{gutkin+2016}.